Vienna Ditto

-Vienna Ditto are a trip hop band from England who describe their music as 'voodoo sci-fi blues'.
+Vienna Ditto were a trip hop band from England who describe their music as 'voodoo sci-fi blues'.
 Formed in 2008, they have featured on BBC Radio One, Channel 4 and played at Glastonbury in 2009.
 Many of their songs are given as free use for video projects.

-Their EP, Ticks, was released on 13 May 2016.
+Hats Taylor has gone on to become HATS TM, gaining the support of 6 music with their debut solo work.

 History

 Nigel Firth and Scott Lawrence were members of the 1990s indie dance band Riser, and went on to create the group One Dollar Peep Show.
 In 2008 they teamed with Hatty Taylor to create Vienna Ditto, at one stage appearing in The Hollyoaks Music Show, and also playing Glastonbury.
 In November 2009 they were guests at the BBC's Maida Vale studios, performing four tracks as part of the corporation's "Introducing..." format, sessions which can still be viewed via the official BBC website.
 The group described the Maida Vale sessions as only their fifth gig.